RAF stops flights to Brize Norton as ‘runway has melted’

 The runway at the base usually operates around the clock and is Britain’s main gateway for defence air transport.

-The Ministry of Defence did not immediately respond to a request for comment from The Independent.

-Flights were also suspended at Luton airport due to a runway defect caused by high temperatures, Sky News reported.
+Flights were also suspended at Luton airport due to the runway melting, with planes being diverted to nearby Stansted.

+A statement posted to Luton’s Twitter account read: “Following today’s high temperatures, a surface defect was identified on the runway.

+“Engineers were called immediately to site and repair works are currently in progress to resume operations as soon as possible.”

 The UK’s highest recorded temperature is expected to be exceeded twice in the next two days and the Met Office has declared the country’s first-ever national heat emergency.